 - Start treatments immediately with automated alerts noting potential risks

-- Provide greater support making point-of-care decisions
+- Provide greater support in making point-of-care decisions

 - More easily and effectively integrate evidence-based clinical guidelines

 EHRs also allow you to store medical records more safely and collect and analyze data more easily.
-This includes creating reports faster, exploring data trends more thoroughly and more effectively controlling inventory.
+This includes creating reports faster, exploring data trends more thoroughly, and more effectively controlling inventory.

 Convenience and Efficiency

 Office and medical staff no longer need to spend needless time wading through mountains of paperwork to find the patient information they seek.
 Instead, computerized records can be accessed much faster and more efficiently with just a few keystrokes.
 This, in turn, offers countless benefits to providers and patients alike.

 - Improving collaboration with other providers and partners

 - Employing coding applications to facilitate easier billing

 - Reducing the number of charts needed to pull and file again